mOhAmEdKaRaM2/sql-data-wherehouse-project/README.md

-# Data Wherehouse and Analytics Project
+# Data Warehouse and Analytics Project

-Welcome to the **Data Wherehouse and Analytics Project** repository! 🚀 this project demonstrates a comprehensive data wherehousing and analytics solution, from building a data wherehous to generating actionable insights.
+Welcome to the **Data Warehouse and Analytics Project** repository! 🚀 this project demonstrates a comprehensive data wherehousing and analytics solution, from building a data wherehous to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics

 ---

 ## 🚀 Project Requirements

-### Building the Data Wherehouse (Data Engineering)
+### Building the Data Warehouse (Data Engineering)

 ### Objective
-Develop a modern data wherehouse with SQL Server to consolidate sales data, enabling analytical reporting and informed decistion-making
+Develop a modern data warehouse with SQL Server to consolidate sales data, enabling analytical reporting and informed decistion-making

 #### Specifications
 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.